erutan/sierra-conditions/content/conditions/breaking.md

 ## Conditions

 You can keep an eye on historical snow levels at ca.gov's [Snow Water Equivalents](https://cdec.water.ca.gov/snowapp/sweq.action) page, which gives you a good high level overview of where snow levels are at historically.
 Useful in the winter/spring to try and figure out when summer in the alpine will start.
+For more detailed sources, check out the snow page.

 ## Permits